 About our Club

-ABOUT OUR CLUB
+RECENT ACTIVITIES IN OUR CLUB

 On Tuesday 6th February we joined members of our friendship Club in Bath and other Soroptimists from the South West for an event to celebrate the 100th Anniversary of Women’s Suffrage.